 Where’s Sky King when we need him?
 Every pilot knows that once people try the controls, they’re hooked.
 After all, the adventure, excitement, and personal fulfillment of personal flying are as strong today as ever.
 We as individual pilots must make sure that people are exposed to the idea in the first place.
 “Sky King calling Flying Crown Ranch… Come in, Penny!”

-For my own minor tie-in to Sky King, read my August, 2003 column, Sky King and the Old Apache. ©2009 Gregory N. Brown
+For my own minor tie-in to Sky King, check out my podcast episode, Sky King and the Old Apache.